How to get from Geneva to Paris by train, bus or flight.

 The average frequency per day from Geneva to Paris is:

 However, we recommend checking specific travel dates for your route from Geneva to Paris as scheduled services by bus can vary by season or day of the week.

 These are the most popular departure and arrival points from Geneva to Paris:

-Yes, there are direct routes from Geneva to Paris with the following travel companies:
+Yes, there is a direct service from Geneva to Paris:

 Here are some other resources that might have the information you need